PurdueCAM2Project/HELPSweb/source/currentmember.rst

   time of the meeting.
 It is not acceptable if the exam is on the same day at a different time.

-- During the weekley meetings, each person has to report progress for 3-5 minutes: What has been done?
+- During the weekly meetings, each person has to report progress for 3-5 minutes: What has been done?
 Why should it be done?
 What is the result?
 Please provide details.
 It is **not** acceptable saying "It does not work." as a progress report.

-- Approximately near the middle of a semester, each person needs to give a presentation (8-10 minutes) explaining the problem this person is solving, not the problem for the team.
-The presentation must provide enough details about the problem, the reason why this problem needs to be solved, the relationship between this problem and the team's goals, and the planned approach.
+- Approximately near the middle of a semester, each person needs to give a presentation (8-10 minutes) explaining the problem.
+The presentation must provide enough details, including the reason why this problem needs to be solved, the relationship between this problem and the team's goals, and the planned approach.

 - Approximately near the middle of a semester, each person needs to fill a peer evaluation of the team members.
 This is an opportunity